 As always, care post-surgery is very important, and at Gotham Footcare we are equally focused on helping with a speedy recovery.
 Most corn removal surgeries require two to three weeks in a postoperative boot or shoe.

 During that time, you will need to limit your activities to reduce pressure on your feet and aid in its healing.
 You will also need to refrain from wearing your regular shoes during this time to get from irritating the healing skin.

-Once your foot has healed, you will see a visible difference in how your foot looks compared to before surgery, particularly if you have multiple corns with a rough appearance that have made you avoid wearing shoes that show off your feet.
+After healing from corn removal surgery NYC patients will see a visible difference in how their foot looks compared to before surgery.
+This is particularly true if you had multiple corns with a rough appearance that have made you avoid wearing shoes that show off your feet.
 The other result is that you should now be pain-free when you participate in your regular activities.
 In some cases, corns can develop again, so it’s important to take care of your feet by carefully following all doctor instructions to prevent any future problems.

 Corns are not always painful, but they can cause embarrassment.

 In addition, if you’ve tried to remove them in non-surgical ways, such as changing shoes or wearing shoe pads, but have not been able to, then corn removal surgery could be your best option for correcting this condition.
 If you would like to know more about this process, then you will need to book a consultation with Gotham Footcare.
 One of the surgeons will examine your feet and review your medical history before recommending a treatment plan, so make sure to contact us by phone or email to set up your consultation.

 If you have painful corns that you have been unable to remove through non-surgical methods, then corn removal surgery may be your final option to get rid of them.
 While not all corns are painful, it’s especially important to monitor them if you have a medical condition such as diabetes, in which case a corn can turn into an open wound that struggles to heal.